 Now, my mother often wishes that she hadn’t given in.
 Not only because hair relaxing is ridiculously expensive, especially for a single parent, but because she knew as well as I did that my logic was inherently flawed.
 I wasn’t trying to fix my hair’s uncontrollable frizz.
 I was trying to change the very essence of what made me, well, me.
 I used my hair as the starting point to put an end to questions like: How come your mother is white but you’re black?
 Are you adopted?
 Where are you really from?
 Ask any mixed-race person and they will tell you that these questions are the worst.
-Who likes being interrogated on something they should be an expert in, yet knows so little about—that subject being yourself?
+Who likes being interrogated on something they should be an expert in, yet knows so little about?
 I’m not alone in this.
 I’m one of many trying to find the answers and figure out what it truly means today to be mixed-race.
 Currently, the American mixed-race population is growing at three times the rate of the general population and despite Census reports, it is estimated that 6.9% of the U.S. population could, in fact, be viewed as multiracial.
 But this demographic remains widely unacknowledged, perhaps because of the way we have grown to define race, and, more importantly, perceive it.
 In the few seconds it takes to glance at a stranger passing by, we are inherently selective in what we choose to look at.
-We see the color of someone’s skin and we simply stop there, unwilling or even unable to extend beyond what we see on the surface.
+We see the color of someone’s skin and we simply stop there, unwilling or even unable to move beyond what we see on the surface.
 And I, too, am a part of that “we.”

 When I first met Asher Edelman ’23, a fellow undergraduate student in my Introduction to Sociology class at Wesleyan University, the first thing I noticed was his sneakers, or rather, his vast and dedicated collection of sneakers.
 There’s one pair he wears that are chunky, untainted and white—much like his skin.
 I later learned though that I was wrong to equate the whiteness of his “Yeezys” to his own whiteness.
 Asher identifies as “white passing,” despite having Brazilian, Jewish, and Native American roots.
 He tells me that it is easier to identify in this way.

-Evidently, it is becoming increasingly harder for the modern-day American to identify with multiple races—especially when, like Asher, you might not look like you belong to these groups.
+It has become increasingly harder for the modern-day American to identify with multiple races—especially when, like Asher, you might not look like you belong to these groups.
 But it isn’t as easy as pointing out the error in someone’s assumption, not when people like labels—labels that for the most part exclude people like me and Asher, who are frankly exhausted with having to explain who we are.

 When I asked Professor of African American Studies and Religion Elizabeth McAlister, about this, she certainly had a lot to say.
-As a white woman in an interracial marriage and mother of three racially diverse children, who all occupy really different positionalities in America with regard to race, she was quick to assert society’s need for labels.
+As a white woman in an interracial marriage and the mother of three racially diverse children, who all occupy very different positionalities in America with regard to race, she was quick to assert society’s need for labels.

 “People in American and other societies like it have a seeming need or seeming compulsion to identify people with whom they are conversing along the lines of gender, race and ethnicity,” McAlister said.
 “And they seemingly cannot rest and cannot interact with the person until they have satisfied their curiosity about those things.”

-It is therefore hardly surprising that around one-in-five (21%) mixed-race people have felt pressure from friends, family or society in general to identify as a single race and the same proportion have even attempted to look or behave a certain way in order to influence the way others perceive their race.
+For me, it is hardly surprising that around one-in-five (21%) mixed-race people have felt pressure from friends, family or society in general to identify as a single race and the same proportion have even attempted to look or behave a certain way in order to influence the way others perceive their race.
 I am very familiar with that particular kind of pressure.
 I find myself burdened with it at times and realize that sadly no one else can carry it for me.
 But I take comfort in, and am validated by, the fact that Asher clearly feels it too.

-“I always feel like I’m bouncing around or I’m playing one side, like I’m not white enough in some senses, or not Brazilian enough or not Jewish enough because I don’t follow those religions, those exact traditions—I’m not 100% pure blood,” he said.
+“I always feel like I’m bouncing around or I’m playing one side, like I’m not white enough in some senses, or not Brazilian enough or not Jewish enough because I don’t follow those religions, those exact traditions—I’m not 100% pure blood,” Edelman said.